 The Clifton Park-Halfmoon Library serves a population of approximately 50,000 in the towns of Clifton Park and Halfmoon.
 Our patrons look to us a source of information, education and recreation, for every member of the family, and for 24/7 access whenever possible.
 That’s why the Clifton Park-Halfmoon Library truly is the Community Center for Lifelong Learning.

 On December 11, 2006, the new, 55,000 sq. ft.
 Clifton Park-Halfmoon Public Library opened its doors as a model of environmental leadership, with unique features including counter tops made from recycled aluminum and resins, and carpets made from recycled tires.
 In fact, we were so committed to designing, building and operating our building with minimum impact on the environment, we earned LEED certification.

 A special service of the Library is the Local History Collection, housed in the long-awaited Local History Room.
 In this room books, manuscript materials, photographs and other materials relating to all eras of the history of the Towns of Halfmoon and Clifton Park are collected, preserved and made accessible to the public.
-In addition, the Clifton Park-Halfmoon Public Library Digital Collection has 229 items; the Library is actively growing this Collection.
+In addition, the Clifton Park-Halfmoon Public Library Digital Collection is constantly expanding.
 All collections are maintained in cooperation with the Town Historians of Clifton Park and Halfmoon.

 We invite you to visit our Library, in person at 475 Moe Rd., Clifton Park, 371-8622 or virtually at www.cphlibrary.org.